dgilland/zulu/README.rst

 - Zulu is a drop-in replacement for native datetimes (inherits from ``datetime.datetime``).
 No need to convert using ``arrow.datetime`` when you need a datetime (zulu is always a datetime).
 - Stricter parsing to avoid silent errors.
 For example, one might expect ``arrow.get('02/08/1987', 'MM/DD/YY')`` to fail (input does not match format) but it gladly returns ``<Arrow [2019-02-08T00:00:00+00:00]>`` whereas ``zulu.parse('02/08/1987', '%m/%d/%y')`` throws ``zulu.parser.ParseError: Value "02/08/1987" does not match any format in ['%m/%d/%y']``.
 - Avoids timezone/DST shifting bugs by only dealing with UTC datetimes when applying timedeltas or performing other calculations.
+- Supports ``strptime/strftime`` as well as Unicode date patterns for string parsing/formatting.

 For more details, please see the full documentation at https://zulu.readthedocs.io.